All files in FileHold software are stored under the library icon (root folder) shown in the file structure located on the left hand side of interface.

 Access to specific areas of the document management software is controlled by group and user memberships at the cabinet and folder levels.
 Only users that are members of a cabinet can see the cabinet to access its contents.
 Once inside the cabinet a user must also be a member of the folders it contains in order to access files contained within the folder.
 If the user is not a folder member they will not be able to see the folder.
 Users can see the membership associated with a particular cabinet or folder by right clicking on the cabinet or folder and selecting Properties.
 Once authenticated to access files inside a folder access to individual document types is by schema membership.
 Users must be a member of schema (document type) in order to view files associated with this document type in the document management system.

-Along with memberships at the Cabinet and Folder level, the document management software system, maintains membership permissions by document type.
-For example users in the sales department can be restricted to only add, search for and access sales document types (invoices, purchase orders and contracts) while users in the HR department can be restricted to only add, search for and access only HR document types (expense reports, vacation requests and performance reviews)even if they are located in the same folder.
-Only a designated library administrator can change the membership associated with a document type (schema).
+Along with memberships at the Cabinet and Folder level, the document management software system maintains membership permissions by document schema.
+For example users in the sales department can be restricted to only add, search for and access sales document types (invoices, purchase orders and contracts) while users in the HR department can be restricted to only add, search for and access only HR document types (expense reports, vacation requests and performance reviews) even if they are located in the same folder.
+Users with the Library Administration role can change the membership associated with a document schema.
 See setting up and managing document schemas for more information.

-In addition to the membership in Cabinets, Drawers, Folders and document types access to documents is controlled by roles that individual users are assigned to.
+In addition to the membership in Cabinets, Folders and document schemas, the operations users can perform on documents is controlled by roles that individual users are assigned to.
 All roles and their related permissions are described on the user role page.